breno-costa/feature-store/transformations/README.md

 ## How it works

+This module uses structured streaming available on the Spark.

-This module is a spark application that can be scalable for multiple workers working together.
-When the application is started, the catalog is used to create the structured streaming spark jobs.
-Each transformation class generates a spark job running on the cluster.
+When the application is started, the catalog of transformations is used to create the structured streaming spark jobs.
+Each transformation generates a spark job running on the cluster with a shared spark session.

-This module uses structured streaming available on the Spark, and this approach has two main advantages:
+The proposed approach has some advantages:

+* Horizontal scalability for multiple workers.
-* Creation of streaming jobs using dataframes api in a simple way
+* Creation of streaming jobs using dataframes api.
-* Implement batch and streaming transformations classes with the same code!
+* Batch and streaming transformations jobs using the same code!

 ## Writing a new transformation